ltorres97/FS-GNNTR/README.md

 In this work, we propose a few-shot GNN-Transformer architecture, FS-GNNTR to face the problem of low-data in molecular property prediction.
 It is demonstrated that this model provides strong boosts to predict molecular properties on few-shot data over simple graph-based methods.

 This two-module network learns deep representations from graph-level embeddings.
 First, a GNN module encodes the structural information of molecular graphs as a set of node and edge features.
-Node embeddings are then converted into graph embedding representations.
+Node representations are then converted into graph embeddings.
 A Transformer encoder exploits the contextual information of these vectorial embeddings to propagate deep representations across attention layers.

 ![ScreenShot](FS-GNNTR/plots/gnntr.png?raw=true)